Approach

 • Rig a forward spring line as the emergency brake, but also prepare your aft spring line.
 If there are cross winds off the dock side, you will need the aft spring line to be able to bring the bow in.

 • As soon as the spring line handler is off the boat, the forward spring line should be made loosely and then the aft spring line should be taken around a cleat.
-It is easier to bring the bow in by going against the aft spring with the wheel to the dockside.
-If a midship line is used, it should be kept short and tied forward so that it can bring the boat alongside the pier sideways more easily.
+It is easier to bring the bow in by going against the aft spring with the wheel away from the dockside.

 • The speed should be minimal control speed.
 If you had to speed up while trying to get the boat to track straight backwards, allow sufficient time in neutral to slow down or engage the forward gear before entering the slip.
-Remeber there are no breaks on a boat and our engines cut out all the time!
+Remember there are no breaks on a boat and our engines cut out all the time!

 • Never come into the slip fast to maintain steerage.
 Your goal is to position the boat correctly so you don’t need to steer much as you enter the slip.
 This requires a lot of practice with the particular boat to judge the momentum correctly under different conditions.